 This post marks the first in our series of ‘How to’ infographic guides.
 We take a look at the popular online photo and video-sharing platform Instagram.
+You can also visit Instragram’s parent portal for more advice on how to help your child make utilise the safety features available on the app.

 Released back in 2010, the app is free to download on iOS & Android devices and has amassed over 300 million active monthly users to date.
 For keen ‘instagramers’ the app provides a channel to share their photography skills and daily life events.